olvlvl/composer-attribute-collector/README.md

 generated after the autoloader is dumped.
 If you modify attributes you'll have to run `composer dump` to refresh the attributes file.

-As a workaround you could have a watcher on your source directory that runs `composer dump` when you make changes, but that could be an overkill.
+As a workaround you could have watchers on the directories that contain classes with attributes to run `composer dump` when you make changes.
+[PhpStorm offers file watchers][phpstorm-watchers].
+You could also use [spatie/file-system-watcher][], it only requires PHP.